maksimil/CubeGame/README.md

 # CubeGame
-Game, whre cube exists and walks through levels, thats all
+Game, where cube exists and walks through levels, thats all